Projects Funded

 Baseline Findings

 What about lactate levels?
 “Lactate should be low in the brain at all times,” says Younger.
 “You really only see lactate elevations if the brain runs out of glucose.”
 When microglia are in the activated and inflammatory state, they consume a lot of glucose.
-So, the accumulation of lactate is another sign of brain inflammation.
+So, the accumulation of lactate can represent another sign of brain inflammation.

 After Immune Challenge